ISISComputingGroup/ibex_developers_manual/Arduino-RKNDIO-PLC-control.md

 2. Next, update the drivers for the device.
     - To do this connect the device via USB.
-    - Then got to device manager.
+    - Then open device manager as administrator.
     - Select `Ports (COM & LPT)`.
     - Select the port the device is plugged into.
     - Right-click on the device port and select `update driver`.